marceldobehere/goofy-media-front/README.md

 Specific server rules will be added but for now the most important thing is no illegal or inappropriate content, using some commonsense.

-## Issues

-### Failed to register!
-If you try to register and get this error it can have several reasons.
-For example the server is offline, some data is corrupt or your device is causing a very strange bug.

-You can check if the very strange bug is happening by looking at your console and looking for something like `> Failed sent request:  Signature verification failed`.

-If this is NOT the case, it is probably due to the server being down temporarily or some other thing.
-I'd recommend refreshing the page and trying it again in a few minutes.
-If that still doesn't work, please contact me!

-#### Weird bug

-If you do see the line, then your device is causing a very strange bug and I am trying to fix it, though it is very strange.
-I would recommend attempting to register and use the site logged in on another desktop or a mobile device, as that seems to work fine.
-If you are experiencing this bug, I am very sorry for the trouble and if you want you can contact me, so I can collect more information about the issue!

-If you are curious about the bug details:
-* Essentially, each request your client sends gets signed using the public/private keypair and sent out to the server
-* The client sends the body, id, validUntil, public-key and signature as extra geaders
-* The server receives the endpoint and if there is no authentication it processes it normally
-* But if the endpoint requires authentication the server parses the headers and verifies them
-* Firstly it checks if all headers exist, otherwise it returns `Unsigned request unauthorized`
-* Then it constructs the object out of the request data and checks the validity using the signature
-* If the signature is invalid it returns `Signature verification failed`
-* If the verification succeeds, it gets the userId based on the public-key and handles the stuff

-Getting the `Signature verification failed` error means that you provided a signature but it was invalid for some reason.
-This in itself is pretty strange and only has happened to 2 devices before.

-What makes it weirder is that a public/private keypair that is known to work also fails on those devices but not others.

-Additionally when running it locally on those devices, things get even stranger:

-Running everything locally on those devices does not work regardless of the browser used, unless the server is running locally and the client is opened in a private tab.
-This for some unknown reason does work for both the client running locally and the statically hosted client.

-Even weirder neither the local nor the external client work with the normal server in a private tab.

-I am honestly not sure why specifically that happens, but I will try to figure it out and fix it.

 ### Styling Info
 Posts can be styled using markdown.
 ```